johnmbyrne/hangman/README.md

 - __Start Screen__

-  - To start, the player presses the Run Program button, and then enters their name.
+  - To start, the player enters their name and presses enter.
 A word is randomly selected from a list in the code, and the basic instructions are given.

 ![Initial Screen](images/start_screen.png)